Last Updated on July 27, 2026 by Daniel Globe

 Best Beaches for Kids and Picnics

 After you’ve picked a kid-friendly place to stay, head out to the shoreline—Carmel and nearby Monterey offer several beaches that make family days easy and fun.
 You’ll find spots that suit sandcastle architects, active families, and those craving calm and space to breathe.
-Pack a picnic, sunscreen, and a sense of adventure; each beach has distinct benefits so you can choose what frees your family most.
+Pack a picnic, sunscreen, and a sense of adventure; each beach has distinct benefits so you can choose what works best for your family.

-- Asilomar State Beach: simple picnic tables and trails for leisurely walks and easy meals.
+- Asilomar State Beach: Simple picnic tables, rocky coves, and flat wooden boardwalk trails ideal for leisurely walks and easy family meals.

-- Carmel River State Beach: quieter shoreline with birdwatching and fewer crowds for peaceful bonding.
+- Carmel River State Beach: A quieter shoreline featuring a freshwater lagoon, excellent birdwatching, and smaller crowds for peaceful family bonding.

 Top Family Attractions: Aquarium, Parks, and More

-You’ll find plenty to keep kids curious, from the Monterey Bay Aquarium’s touch pools and 35,000+ animals to sandy stretches perfect for sandcastles and tide-pooling.
+You’ll find plenty to keep kids curious, from the Monterey Bay Aquarium’s touch pools and tens of thousands of animals to sandy stretches perfect for sandcastles and tide-pooling.
 Pack a picnic and hop between family-friendly spots like Dennis the Menace Park, El Estero’s paddle boats, and Carmel Beach for a full day of play.
 For quieter moments, take easy hikes at Point Lobos to watch seals and sea lions from scenic overlooks.

 Monterey Bay Aquarium Wonders

-A visit to the Monterey Bay Aquarium gives your family a front-row seat to ocean life, with over 35,000 animals and 550 species packed into immersive exhibits like the 28-foot Kelp Forest.
-You’ll watch kelp sway, spot curious fish, and feel connected to wild oceans.
-Plan for a full day so kids can linger and learn without rushing.
+A visit to the Monterey Bay Aquarium gives your family a front-row seat to ocean life.
+According to the aquarium’s official records, it is home to more than 81,000 animals and plants representing 771 species native to Monterey Bay, displayed across immersive exhibits including the three-story, 28-foot Kelp Forest.
+You’ll watch kelp sway, spot curious sea otters, and feel connected to wild ocean habitats.
+Plan for a full day so kids can linger without feeling rushed.

-- Explore the towering Kelp Forest and its living, breathing ecosystem.
+- Explore the towering Kelp Forest and its living, breathing underwater ecosystem.

-- Let children touch tidepool creatures at interactive touch pools.
+- Let children touch tidepool creatures like sea stars and hermit crabs at interactive touch pools.

-- Time your visit for live feedings and narrated films to deepen understanding.
+- Time your visit for live sea otter feedings and narrated auditorium presentations.

-- Experience the wave crash exhibit for kinetic, joyful learning.
+- Experience the Rocky Shore exhibit’s wave-crash tunnel for kinetic, joyful learning.

 Beach Play & Picnics

-When the tide’s right, head to Carmel Beach for soft white sand that’s perfect for sandcastles, tide-pooling, and easy picnics where kids can run and play.
-You’ll find wide open space for creative play, shells to collect, and safe spots to spread a blanket.
-Pack snacks, sunscreen, and a kite; let children lead adventures while you relax.
+When the tide is right, head to Carmel Beach for soft white sand that’s perfect for sandcastles, tide-pooling, and easy picnics where kids can run and play.
+Pack snacks, sun protection, and sand toys, letting children lead the day’s discoveries while you relax on the shoreline.

 | Spot | Why go |